gedaskir/qmeq/README.rst

 -  Redfield approach
 -  First order von Neumann (1vN) approach

 which can describe the effect of Coulomb blockade.
-QmeQ also has one second-order method
+QmeQ also has two second-order methods

 -  Second order von Neumann (2vN) approach
+-  Real Time Diagrammatic approach

 which can additionally address cotunneling, pair tunneling, and broadening effects.